Pathway to Licensure for International Medical Graduates via a Practice Ready Assessment – Family Medicine

 Pathway from PRA to Independent Practice

-Upon review by the Registration Committee, successful completion of a PRA leads to a Defined licence7 to practise medicine in Nova Scotia.
+Upon review by the Registrar, successful completion of a PRA leads to a Defined licence7 to practise medicine in Nova Scotia.
 All Defined licensees are required to pursue the Full licensure requirements, namely the LMCC and certification with the CFPC.

 Defined licensees who do not achieve CFPC certification may be eligible to challenge a Comprehensive Clinical Assessment of Practice (CCAP)17.
 Success in the CCAP leads to a Restricted licence7 with conditions and restrictions that are, in part, informed by the results of the CCAP.